leiserfg/marek/README.rst

 After the package is deployed on Linux box as a Debian package, the following CLI features become available.

-There are two templates by default: *simple_deb* and *simple_pydeb*.
-The first one contains only debian directory.
-The second one contains debian directory and simple empty python package together with python **setup.py** file.

 Lets list these templates in order to make sure that they are available.

 ::